-Here are my top 10 Heavyweight prospects leading into 2014.
-I've disqualified guys who have fought for UFC, Bellator, and WSOF as they have graduated from prospect status.
+Here are my top 10 Heavyweight prospects.
+I've disqualified guys who have fought for UFC, are currently signed with Bellator or have fought for them more than 2 times, and WSOF as they have graduated from prospect status.
 In this listing I've tried to balance potential, and upside with their current MMA resume.
 I also consider age, martial arts base, training environment and level of activity over the last year.
-I have some fighters with higher ceilings farther down the list than others, because they still have more to prove.

 East has won five in a row four by first round stoppage since suffering his only loss to MMA vet Tony Lopez back in April 2012.
 In that loss East started out very well, but started to gas in the 2nd round, and Lopez was able to finish him in the 3rd.